mdhosen/Heatstroke-prevention/README.md

 # Heatstroke-prevention
-Predicting Heatstroke Risk and Preventing Health Complications: An Innovative Approach Using Machine Learning and Physiological Data
+Title: Predicting Heatstroke Risk and Preventing Health Complications: An Innovative Approach Using Machine Learning and Physiological Data